 I will not deny that there are some advantages to automate some things in your personal finance routines.
-But I believe there are mostly disadvantages in doing it.
+But I believe there are mostly disadvantages to fully automate your personal finances.
 Many people will not agree with my point of view.
-But this is something I have wanted to write about for some time.
+But I hope that will yield some interesting debate!

 In this post, I am going to describe the reasons why I do not like money automation.
 In fact, I believe it may be a bad idea for most people to automate their finances.
 This is an advice that is given on way too many personal finance media.
-As you will see in this post, there are many reasons why this is a bad advice!
+As you will see in this post, there are many reasons why automating all your finances is bad advice!

 What is money automation?

-Let’s start at the beginning with what is money automation.
+Let’s start at the beginning with what is automating your personal finances all about.
 It is a way to put your money into automatic control.
 You can set several automatic recurrent transfers to move money after you receive your income into several different accounts.
 For instance, you can set up an automatic transfer to your retirement account (a 401(k) or a third pillar).
 You can also automatically send money to your broker account.
 And you can also move some money to some savings accounts.

 Another thing you can automate is your bills.
 You can automatically pay your bills by different means.
 For some bills, you can also set automatic transfers to another bank account.
 You also could use direct debit orders where the company can directly withdraw a set amount of money from your account.
 Or you can use electronic bills to limit the amount of work you have to do to pay each bill.